Post consistently, use hashtags, and respond to comments from your followers.

 Of course you would.

-This is why using an Instagram scheduler like Schedugram can be so helpful.
+This is why using an Instagram scheduler like Schedugram that automatically publishes your content can be so helpful.

 Using a scheduling tool for your Instagram account helps you to abide by that social media golden rule: post consistently.